Tim Lane (journalist): Established media career

 After some time working for the ABC in Hobart, Lane moved to Melbourne in 1979, where he has been based since.
 Lane began calling a wide variety of sports, including tennis, cricket, athletics and Australian rules football matches in the Victorian Football League and Australian Football League.
 He was primarily a radio commentator but also became a regular face on ABC TV, and was a key member of the coverage team for the 1987 VFL season when the television broadcast rights fell to the ABC.
 In addition, he spent time as the sports presenter for ABC Television's primetime news bulletin in Melbourne.

-As a commentator for such a variety of nationally (and sometimes internationally) broadcast sports, particularly for the highly popular AFL and cricket, Lane became one of Australia's best-known commentators and one of ABC's most familiar personalities.
-With his broad knowledge of sports, precise descriptions and endearing personality, he became regarded as one of Australia's most accomplished sports commentators.
+As a commentator for a wide range of nationally, and occasionally internationally, broadcast sporting events, particularly Australian rules football and cricket, Lane became one of Australia's best-known sports commentators and a prominent personality on the ABC.
+He was noted for his broad sporting knowledge, detailed commentary, and distinctive broadcasting style.
 In 1999, he was inducted into the Melbourne Cricket Ground Media Hall of Fame and is now on the panel to select future inductees.
 He is also a member of the Tasmanian Football Hall of Fame as a legend in the media category.